How To Do All Your Holiday Shopping for Less Than $500

 Use Price Comparison Apps

-“Price comparison apps (ShopSavvy, ScanLife and many more) let you scan barcodes, or take a photo and do a search,” said Tanya Peterson, consumer finance expert and vice president of brand with Freedom Financial Network.
+“Price comparison apps (ShopSavvy, ScanLife and many more) let you scan barcodes, or take a photo and do a search,” said Tanya Peterson, consumer finance expert and vice president of brand with Achieve.
 “They will compare prices at thousands of brick-and-mortar and online stores.
 Then, if a better price shows up at another store, you might ask a manager if they can match the price.
 Other apps you can access on your phone (Mint, for example) will track purchases as you make them, and help you stay within that $500 limit.”

 Buy and Give Discounted Gift Cards